 Soar Into a Bachelor’s Degree at Drury or Missouri State

 If you’re looking to fly for an airline, OTC Aviation students have a direct route to a required bachelor’s degree.
-Thanks to partnerships with both Drury and Missouri State, graduates of OTC’s aviation program will be able to transfer seamlessly into Missouri State’s general studies bachelor’s degree program or into two different programs at Drury University.
-Students wishing to fly for a major airline need a four-year degree, one you can earn while also logging the 1,500 hours of flight time to earn an Airline Transport Pilot Certificate.
+Thanks to partnerships with Drury and Missouri State, OTC’s aviation program graduates can seamlessly transfer into Missouri State’s general studies bachelor’s degree program or two different programs at Drury University.
+Students wishing to fly for a major airline need a four-year degree, one you can earn while logging 1,500 hours of flight time to earn an Airline Transport Pilot Certificate.